Explore Capitol Hill

 The building was designed in the form of a hollow trapezoid to admit light to inner offices.
 On each floor the offices flank a 12-foot-wide corridor.
 There were 397 offices, one for each representative in the 61st Congress, and 14 committee rooms.
 A modern building for its time, it boasted such facilities as a forced-air ventilation system, steam heat, individual lavatories with hot and cold running water and ice water, telephones, and electricity.

-The building was occupied by the 60th Congress in January 1908.
+The building was occupied by the 60th Congress on December 12, 1908.
 The House, by resolution, directed the Speaker to appoint a select committee of five members to arrange for distribution of rooms.
 The committee decided to assign rooms in the manner prescribed by House Rule XXXII, which regulated the drawing of seats in the House Chamber.
 The act of May 28, 1908, confirmed the disposition of rooms and offices, thus providing a permanent system of assignment based on seniority.

 By 1913 the House had outgrown the office space in the building.
 Fifty-one rooms were added to the original structure by raising the roof and constructing a fifth floor.